+SOURCE AMOUNT

+\$

+\$

+\$

-SOURCE AMOUNT \$ \$ \$ Notes and comments: 5.
-Funding Summary: Item Initial Cost Annual Cost Costs of materials (note: total initial cost is found on page 27; total annual cost is found on page 28) \$ \$ Additional costs for implementation (note: to find initial implementation costs, add all "initial costs" from question 3 on page 29; next, add all "annual costs" identified from question 3, page 29) \$ \$ Funds available for purchase and implementation (add total amount available from question 4 on page 29) \$ \$ Notes and comments: 6.
-Identify needed changes in staffing, facilities, prof lessons and student assessment protocols in the cu rriculum can be implement any changes that require a cost in dollars, time, or e 7.
-Consider any costs that would be involved in revis accurate and acceptable (see notes on the accuracy chart, pg.
+Notes s and comments:

+5. Funding Summary:

+Item Initial Cost Annual Cost Costs of materials (note: total initial cost is found on page 27; total annual cost is found on page 28) \$ \$ Additional costs for implementation (note: to find initial implementation costs, add all "initial costs" from question 3 on page 29; next, add all "annual costs" identified from question 3, page 29) \$ \$ Funds available for purchase and implementation (add total amount available from question 4 on page 29) \$ \$

+6. Identify needed changes in staffing, facilities, professional development, and class schedule so that lessons and student assessment protocols in the curriculum can be implemented as written.
+Briefly note any changes that require a cost in dollars, time, or effort.

+7. Consider any costs that would be involved in revising the curriculum to ensure that the content is accurate and acceptable (see notes on the accuracy analysis chart, page 18, and acceptability analysis chart, pg.
 23).

-Notes and comments: sing the curriculum to ensu 8.
-Based on the information above, score how afford dable the curriculum appea ars to be.
-Write score in box below.) = Definitely affordable = Probably affordable = Possibly affordable rdability Analysis Score:
+8. Based on the information above, score how affordable the curriculum appears to be.

+(Write score in box below.)

+- 4 = Definitely affordable

+- 3 = Probably affordable

+- 2 = Possibly affordable

-1 = Probably not affordable 0 = Definitely not affordable
+- 1 = Probably not affordable

+- 0 = Definitely not affordable